JoeyHendricks/python-benchmark-harness/README.md

 ## Installation

-Install using [pip](https://pip.pypa.io/en/stable/) or download the source code from GitHub.
+Installation is easy using [pip](https://pip.pypa.io/en/stable/) or clone the source code straight from GitHub.
 ```bash
 pip install PyBench
 ```